previous next up top

 Formatted IO as an embedded DSL: the initial view

 We demonstrate type-safe sprintf and sscanf sharing the same format descriptor.
-The gist of our surprisingly trivial solution is a simple embedded domain-specific language (DSL) of formatting patterns.
-The functions sprintf and sscanf are two interpreters of the language, building or parsing a string according to the given pattern.
+The gist of our surprisingly trivial solution is a simple embedded domain-specific language (DSL) of format descriptors.
+The functions sprintf and sscanf are two interpreters of the language, building or parsing a string according in the given format.
 The format descriptor, a term in our DSL, can be interpreted in far more than two ways.
 For example, one may write an interpreter that counts the number of integer descriptors or converts a format descriptor to a C format string.
 One can write sscanf-like functions whose input comes from a file, a buffer, etc.

 This article uses initial tagless typed embedding of the formatting DSL into Haskell.
 The terms of the language are represented as GADTs.
 We also demonstrate that lambda-abstractions at the type level are expressible already in the Hindley-Milner type system; GADT with the inherent polymorphic recursion help us use these abstractions.